 We want you to not only feel empowered to take responsibility for your own health, but also informed about what services are available should you require extra support.

-Below are some tips to help you take care of yourself:
+Below are some other top tips to help you take care of yourself:

-- Get your flu jab, you may be entitled to a free one - ask your GP or pharmacist for details
+- Get your flu jab during the winter season.
+You may be entitled to a free one - ask your GP or pharmacist for details

 - Keep active to stay physically and mentally well

 - Be mindful that sometimes symptoms can last longer than you think - sore throats can last an average of eight days

 - Don’t forget, antibiotics don’t work on sore throats, coughs or colds

 Visit the NHS Choices website to find what changes you can make in order to take care of yourself and find out what works best for you.

 Self Care Fact Sheets